souravc83/fastAdaboost/README.md

 ```

 ## Performance Benchmarking
 How fast is fastAdaboost compared to native R implementations?
-I used microbenchmark package to
+I used the microbenchmark package to
 compare the running times of fastAdaboost with Adabag, which is one of the most popular native
-R based libraries which implements the adaboost algorithm.
+R based libraries which implements the Adaboost algorithm.
+The benchmarking indicates that fastAdaboost is about ~45-50 times faster than
+R based implementation.
+This is a huge benefit when data sizes are large.
 ```r
 library(microbenchmark)
 library(adabag)